AndrewJamesTurner/CGP-Library/README.md

 The simplest method is to add cgp.c and cgp.h to your build path and compile them along with your own files.

-For instance #include cgp.h and then compile your program simular too:
+For instance #include cgp.h and then compile your program similar too:

     $ gcc yourFiles.c cgp.c cgp.h